Samuel-Aborah/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that lists all files in the current, parent and /boot directory in a long format.

 Task 12.
 File type.
 (12-file type)
 A script that prints out the iamafile file in the tmp directory

+Task 13.
+We are symbols, and inhabit symbols.
+(13-symbolic link) Create a symbolic link to /bin/ls, named underscore ls underscore